box/developer.box.com/content/guides/applications/app-types/platform-apps.md

 ## Approval

-Custom Apps may require approval before use.
+Platform Apps may require approval before use.

 <CTA to='g://authorization/custom-app-approval'>
-  Learn how to approve Custom Apps
+  Learn how to approve Platform Apps
 </CTA>

 [oauth2]: g://authentication/oauth2